tarantool/doc/download/rocks.rst

                             </a>

-                    Application-level library that provides sharding, re-sharding and client-side reliable replication for Tarantool.
+                    Application-level library that provides sharding, re-sharding and client-side reliable replication for Tarantool

                 -   .. container:: b-rock-block-header